Saturday, February 21, 2026

 In April 1989, he was only nine months old.

-During those nine months, he grew from a newly-born infant to a young boy with a personality that brought joy to everyone who interacted with him.
+During those nine months, he grew from a newly-born infant into a young boy with a personality that made every room feel brighter.
 He especially brought joy to me.
 I remember his smile.
 I remember his laugh.
-I remember his look and touch of love as he reached for my face.
+I remember the way he reached for my face with both hands — not grasping, just touching — as if he was making sure I was real.

 Fast forward to today…